lee-pai-long/lee-pai-long/README.md

 **Ri:** The disciple having mastered the rules, can transcend and adapt them to their needs/desires.

 In Computer Science / Software engineering, the **Ha** is sometimes<br>
-referred to as the [the journeyman][1], and the journeyman never ends...
+referred to as the [the journeyman][1], and the journey never ends...

 So I try to learn, then adapt, to the needs, the holy requirements, I try to be like water: